jlangch/venice/doc/readme/multi-file-app.md

 Assuming you've created a Venice application composed of multiple source and resource files, how do you distribute and deploy such an application?

-For a hassle-free delivery the application needs some kind of packaging is required.
+For a hassle-free delivery the application needs some kind of packaging.

 ```text
 billing